How to Start an Activewear Business in 2026 (Even with a Small Budget)

 You should test every style before you place a bulk order.

-Never buy in volume before you touch and wear the sample yourself.
-Put it through a real workout.
 Check how the fabric feels on skin, how far it stretches, and whether it stays opaque during squats.
 Then wash it and look for shrinkage, loose threads, fading, or shape loss.

 Power by Sodalemons